chethuchethana2006-ops/portfolio/README.md

 Welcome to my personal portfolio website.

-This portfolio showcases my skills, projects, certifications, and resume as a Computer Science and Engineering student.
+This portfolio showcases my projects, technical skills, certifications, and resume.
+It reflects my learning journey as a Computer Science and Engineering student.

 ## 🚀 Live Portfolio